Preservation

 Upload your photo to the app.tastefully.studio.
 Add any notes about the card, the recipient, or anything you'd like us to know.

 We frame (or mount) and ship your order, and it arrives ready to hang.
-Ships in 5–7 business days.
+Ships within 3-5 business days.
 You can ship directly to the recipient's new address.

-A Father's Day Gift That Actually Means Something.
-The same idea applied to Father's Day, with guidance on sourcing a recipe from his side of the family
+The Father's Day gift that actually means something, the same idea applied to Father's Day, with guidance on sourcing a recipe from his side of the family

-A Mother's Day Gift She Won't Put in a Drawer framed recipe cards as a Mother's Day gift
+The personalized Mother's Day gift she will actually keep, framed recipe cards as a Mother's Day gift

-Grandma's Recipe Card: What It's Worth Saving if you're starting from scratch on finding and preserving the right card
+Grandma's recipe card: what it's worth saving, if you are starting from scratch on finding and preserving the right card

 Tastefully Studio creates archival framed prints of handwritten recipe cards.
 We restore, print, and frame recipes from photographs so the things that matter to a family are on the wall, not in a box.